 These simple steps — in addition to proper HVAC ventilation, indoor air monitoring, indoor air verification, and keeping an eye on seasonal changes — can help ensure that your facility is operating in a safe manner while reducing risk of mechanical damage, moisture accumulation, or organic growth.

-If you would like to learn more about ways in which your indoor air environments can be improved, please reach out to us via the form below or contact us by phone at (513) 965-7300.
+If you would like to learn more about ways in which your indoor air environments can be improved, please reach out to us via the form below, contact us by phone at (513) 965-7300, or email firstname.lastname@example.org.